Foghorn by Hunter Hammersen

 Foghorn

-In the summer of 2022, I realized that maintaining a back catalog of hundreds of patterns was kind of overwhelming.
+In the summer of 2022, I realized that I found maintaining a back catalog of hundreds of patterns overwhelming.
 I couldn’t do it and still release new things.
 So I took my old patterns down so I could keep doing new work.

-Since then, a handful of my favorites have come back, and lovely new things have come out.
-But the vast majority of the old patterns are retired and will no longer be generally available.
+A few favorites have come back, and lots of new things have come out!
+But the vast majority of the old patterns are retired and are no longer generally available.

-However, enough folks have asked about some old favorites that I’m planning to make many of the retired patterns available for a few days once or twice a year (most likely in late spring and then again in the fall around Thanksgiving).
+However, enough folks have asked about old favorites that I make many of the retired patterns available for a few days twice a year (usually in early summer and around Thanksgiving).

-- If you see the buy buttons on this page, you’ve caught it on one of the days it’s available, and you’re welcome to grab it!
+• If you see the buy buttons on this page, you’ve caught it on one of the days it’s available!

-- If you don’t see the buy buttons on this page, then it’s not currently available.
+• If you don’t see the buy buttons on this page, then it’s not currently available.

-- If you want to hear when the retired patterns will be available, subscribe to the mailing list or patreon, or keep an eye on my instagram.
+• If you want to hear when the retired patterns are available, subscribe to the mailing list or patreon, or keep an eye on my instagram.

 Foghorn noun a horn sounded in a fog to give warning